giorgk/Mantis/README.md

 * __ENDofMSG__ This is a keyword that when found indicates that the message has been read in a correct way.

+#### Methods to narrow the simulation ranges
+The input message allows to narrow the simulation using any combination of the following methods:
+* __RadSelect__ After the keyword 3 floating numbers are expected </br>
+cx, cy, radius.
+The coordinates must be given in the 3310 coordinate system and the radius in m.
+The simulation will use only wells that are closer that radius from the center (cx, cy).

+* __RectSelect__ After the keyword 4 floating numbers are expected. </br> xmin, ymin, xmax, ymax.
+The simulation will include the wells that lei in the ractangle defined by the two points (xmin,ymin) and (xmax, ymax)

+* __DepthRange__ After the keyword 2 floats are expected.</br>
+Dmin, Dmax.
+The simulation will include the wells that the depth is greater that Dmin and less that Dmax.

+* __ScreenLenRange__ After the keyword 2 floats are expected.</br>
+SLmin, SLmax.
+The simulation will include the wells that their screen length is greater that SLmin and less that SLmax.